A Complete Guide on How to Develop a DeFi Aggregator

 As the DeFi market continues to boom and expand, new solutions emerge to simplify user navigation and improve user experiences.
 One of such recent innovations is the launch of DEX aggregators – platforms that unify numerous DEXs under one roof and allow users to conduct operations on all covered platforms without the need to create separate accounts and wallets.

 The convenience of DEX aggregators is indisputable; instead of having multiple accounts and conducting operations on various resources, users can register on one aggregator, getting access to the multitude of liquidity pools and transactions.
 Besides, user-friendly and simple price comparisons on such aggregators ensure that every user wishing to buy or sell a crypto asset will get the best possible price.

 So, how do DEX aggregators utilize the power of blockchain, and what is in them for a regular user?
-The 4IRE team has compiled this guide for newbies and experienced DEX users to welcome you into the vibrant world of DEX technology.
+As DeFi consultants we provide this guide for newbies and experienced DEX users to welcome you into the vibrant world of DEX technology.
 Read on to find a comprehensive definition of this novelty, learn the features of aggregators, their benefits for users, and discover the top 5 aggregators popular across the globe today.
 Besides, as the name suggests, we cover what it takes to develop your own DeFi solution from scratch to get a fair share of the booming, lucrative market niche.

 What Is an Aggregator in Finance?

 In traditional finance, central banks and large private banks can function as aggregators, acting as intermediaries between lenders and borrowers.
 They collect money and assets from lenders, giving them financial guarantees of asset security.
 After that, they provide loans to interested borrowers, such as individuals or smaller financial institutions, for a fee.
 A part of that fee is paid as interest to the lender, while some portion of the fee remains within the aggregator as a commission for its services.

 What Is a DEX Aggregator?